Breast Cancer Treatment and Pregnancy (PDQ®)

 - Breast cancer is a disease in which malignant (cancer) cells form in the tissues of the breast.

-- Breast cancer is sometimes detected (found) in women who are pregnant or have just given birth.
+- Sometimes breast cancer occurs in women who are pregnant or have just given birth.

 - Signs of breast cancer include a lump or change in the breast.

-- It may be difficult to detect (find) breast cancer early in pregnant or nursing women, whose breasts are often tender and swollen.
+- It may be difficult to detect (find) breast cancer early in pregnant or nursing women.

-- Breast examination should be part of prenatal and postnatal care.
+- Breast exams should be part of prenatal and postnatal care.

 - Tests that examine the breasts are used to detect (find) and diagnose breast cancer.